farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ### Details

 Find a name for your playbook.
-Once you have a good catchy name, write it down as the character's `Concept`.
+Once you have a good catchy name, write it down as the character's `concept`.

-Leave the `Appearance` box empty for the player to fill.
-Also write down a list of possible `Ties` for the player to choose from when they make their character.
+Leave the `appearance` box empty for the player to fill.
+Also write down a list of possible `ties` for the player to choose from when they make their character.

 ### Actions